 Treatment for opioid addiction is most effective when medications are utilized, in combination with behavioral support, to reduce withdrawal, craving, and relapse.
 For craving and relapse prevention, either buprenorphine, methadone, or naltrexone can be prescribed.

 Suboxone is a brand name combination medication that comes in a dissolving film or tablet containing two compounds - buprenorphine and naloxone.
 It is the most widely prescribed FDA-approved medication for the treatment of opioid addiction.
 Buprenorphine binds to opioid receptors in the brain and has both opioid agonist (or activating) and antagonist (blocking) effects.
 This means that it is able to reduce withdrawal and craving for opioids while also blocking the ability of abused opioids to cause a “high” if relapse occurs.
 Added naloxone, a full opioid antagonist, makes Suboxone less abusable.

-Suboxone helps patients to feel normal and healthy during difficult times.
+When taken as prescribed by a board-certified specialist, the goal of Suboxone treatment is to ease opioid withdrawals and reduce opioid cravings.
 As the first-line recommended medication for moderate to severe opioid addiction, research definitively shows it helps people get off opioids and improves peoples’ lives when taken as prescribed.